PoisotLab/ms_metaweb_transfer/manuscript.md

 [@Rosado2013GoiBac].
-In this case study, we have embedded the original metaweb using t-SVD, because it lends itself to a RDPG reconstruction, which is known to capture the consequences of evolutionary processes [@DallaRiva2016ExpEvo]; this being said, there are others ways to embed graphs [TK REF], which can be used as alternatives.
+In this case study, we have embedded the original metaweb using t-SVD, because it lends itself to a RDPG reconstruction, which is known to capture the consequences of evolutionary processes [@DallaRiva2016ExpEvo]; this being said, there are others ways to embed graphs [TK REF *multiple choices here just a standard ML textbook?*], which can be used as alternatives.

 As @Herbert1965Dun rightfully pointed out, "[y]ou can't draw neat lines around planet-wide problems"; in this regard, our approach must contend with two